559th Flying Training Squadron: Italian Campaign

-Through July the squadron conducted bombing operations against Axis aerodromes, harbor installations, and towns on the island of Sicily.
-Early in August it transferred to Ponte Olivo Airdrome, Sicily, whence it continued to operate against Sicilian targets until the island was completely cleared of Axis forces.
-On 23 August the squadron moved to Gerbini Main Airdrome, Sicily, preliminary to entering the Italian campaign.
-From September to early-November 1943, the 81st flew numerous missions in support of the American Fifth Army and the British Eighth Army then in the early stages of the Invasion of Italy.
-The types of targets most frequently attacked were rail junctions and marshalling yards, airdromes, landing grounds, highway bridges, gun emplacements, and troop concentrations.
-After rebasing to Foggia Main, Italy, on 10 November the squadron increased the range of its bombing missions to include Yugoslavia.
-Prior to the end of January 1944 it participated in 10 raids on harbor and dock facilities along the Yugoslavian Adriatic Coast, at Zadar, Split, and Šibenik.
-In addition, the squadron flew a mission against the Mostar Main Airdrome in Yugoslavia and another directed at the Eleusis Airdrome in Greece.
+The squadron began operating out of Foggia Airfield, Italy in November 1943.
+It attacked German targets in support of the American Fifth Army, and in eastern Italy supporting the British Eighth Army.
+It attacked aerodromes, docks, marshaling yards, bridges, and other targets in Italy and the Balkans.
+Prior to the end of January 1944 it participated in raids on harbor and dock facilities along the Yugoslavian Adriatic Coast, at Zadar, Split, and Šibenik.
+In addition, the squadron flew a missions against the Mostar Main Airdrome and Eleusis Airdrome in Greece.
 The 81st Bombardment Squadron's final Italian Campaign mission took place on 30 January 1944 in an intended attack upon a road junction near Rome.
 A cloud covering completely obscured the target as the bombers approached, however, so they aborted the mission.